gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - removed `Depend` task, this capability has been merged into the compile tasks.

+### Gradle no longer tracks the canonical path of input file tree roots

+Gradle was inconsistently handling symlinks when snapshotting inputs.
+For the root of a file tree it would take the canonical path into account.
+For individual files and contents of trees, it would only consider the normalized path instead.
+Gradle will now always use the normalized path.
+This means that a task will not rerun if a directory is replaced with a symlink to the exact same contents.
+If you have a use case that requires reacting to the canonical path of inputs, please open an issue and we'll consider an opt-in API that will canonicalize all inputs, not just tree roots.

+### Project.file() no longer normalizes case

+The `Project.file()` and related methods used to normalize the case on case-insensitive file systems.
+This means that the method would check whether any parts of the hierarchy of a given file already existed in a different case and would adjust the given file accordingly.
+This lead to lots of IO during configuration time without a strong benefit.

+The `Project.file()` method will now ignore case and only normalize redundant segments like `/../`.
+It will not touch the file system.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.